-Chief Inspector David Sharp is the Area Commander for Monklands and is responsible for local policing teams, performance management and the daily management of personnel.
+Chief Inspector David Sharp is the Area Commander for Monklands and Cumbernauld and is responsible for local policing teams, performance management and the daily management of personnel.

-He is supported by Local Problem Solving Team Inspectors Steven Miller, Phil Rose and Louise Brownlie who have responsibility for community engagement and partnership working.
+He is supported by Local Problem Solving Team Inspectors Clare McGuckien, Neil MacLeod and Louise Brownlie, who have responsibility for community engagement and partnership working.
 Both David and Louise are based at Coatbridge Police Office.
-Steven is based at Airdrie Police Office and Phil is based in Cumbernauld.
+Clare is based at Airdrie Police Office and Neil is based in Cumbernauld.

 Airdrie Central includes the districts of Whinhall, Burnfoot, Rawyards, Clarkston, Gartlea, Cairnhill, Coatdyke and Airdrie Town Centre.
 The town of Airdrie is about 12 miles east of Glasgow city centre.
 The area has recently had a new road scheme introduced and refurbishing of town centre pedestrianised areas.